SamgeeGamwise/paarre-backend/README.md

-# To get the Docker running locally:
+# To get the Docker container running locally:

 - Clone this repo